Recent Fire Damage Posts

 A majority of home fires come from common hazards listed below.
 Learning what these hazards are and how to prevent them is sure to help keep you and your family safe.

 1. Cooking.
 Cooking is one of the main causes of house fires than anything else.
-This includes using microwaves, cooking oil, fryers, etc. in your Pompano Beach home — the biggest concern with cooking is unattended cooking, that is what leads to most home fires.
+This includes using microwaves, cooking oil, fryers, etc. in your West Palm Beach home — the biggest concern with cooking is unattended cooking, that is what leads to most home fires.

 - Never leave the kitchen unattended while cooking, especially when using oil or high temperatures.